Zilula/lancesLife/content/blog/redux-selectors/index.md

     return state.notes;
 };
 ```
-This reducer takes the state as a prop and simply returns the array of notes.
-Simple.
+This reducer takes the state as a prop and returns the array of notes.

 In the next post, I`m gonna introduce reducers and finally, how they all come together.